graezykev/ts-eslint-standard-js/steps.md

 Sorry, I've gone too far, I'm not here to persuade you to use Standard JS.
 My intention is if you somehow agree with me, or you have other reasons to choose [JavaScript Standard Style](https://standardjs.com/) in your team, this post is for your information, to guide you through the configuration.

+### GitHub Repo

+If you prefer to run the demo I've written rather than following the steps one by one, check out this [GitHub repository](https://github.com/graezykev/ts-eslint-standard-js) to get a quick overview.

 ## Key Takeaways

 This post is mainly divided into 5 parts.